Zaki-1052/PHIL_10_Notes/PHIL_10_LE_7.md

 	2. a pair of sentences are **logically equivalent**
 	3. some sentences are **jointly logically consistent**
 	4. some premises **logically entail** a conclusion—i.e. an argument is **logically valid**
-- In all cases, we are concerned with whether the relevant notion holds **in virtue of truth-functional form**.
+- In all cases, we are concerned with whether the relevant notion holds:
+	- **in virtue of truth-functional form**.
 ### Refresher

 > [!Definition] Definition of ‘tautology’: